bgreenlee/sublime-github/README.md

 ## Installation

+The easiest way to install is via the [Sublime Package Control](http://wbond.net/sublime_packages/package_control) plugin.
+Just open "Package Control: Install Package" in your Command Palette and search for "sublime-github".

+To install it manually in a shell/Terminal (on OS X or Linux), via git:

     cd ~/"Library/Application Support/Sublime Text 2/Packages/"
     git clone https://github.com/bgreenlee/sublime-github.git

+or, if you don't have git installed:

+    cd ~/"Library/Application Support/Sublime Text 2/Packages/"
+    rm -rf bgreenlee-sublime-github*  # remove any old versions curl -L https://github.com/bgreenlee/sublime-github/tarball/gist-browsing | tar xf -

 The plugin should be picked up automatically.
 If not, restart Sublime Text.